Reading XML Files on the iPhone

 One gotcha to watch out for: even if you place all your XML files

-in a directory in your project folder named xml
+in a directory in your project folder named xml, that doesn't

 build you application.